liljencrantz/crush/README.md

 * types, and
 * commands, which are either closures or built in commands.

-Additionally, Crush allows you to define your own new types using the class command.
+Crush allows you to create your own struct types using the `class` and `data` commands.

 ### Exploring the shell